MarcinPieczka/datix/README.md

 ```

 ## Goals
-reason to start this project is to create database that
+Reason to start this project is to create database that
 will be extremely configurable, high performance modular database
 that will be fit to use cases that make you think that writing
 your DB would be best solution.
 With datix you'll be able to choose